foolmarks/dogs-vs-cats/README.md

 ## Instructions

-1. Clone or download the repository.
+1. Clone or download this repository.

-2. Download dataset from https://www.kaggle.com/c/dogs-vs-cats/data.
+2. Download the dataset from https://www.kaggle.com/c/dogs-vs-cats/data.
 The downloaded zip file should be placed in the same folder as the python (.py) scripts.

+3. If you are working from within a python virtual environment, activate it.

-3. Run create_datasets.py - must be run at least once.
+4. Run create_datasets.py - must be run at least once.
 Does not need to be run again if no change to the dataset.

-4. Run train.py - executes training, validation and prediction accuracy testing of the trained model.
+5. Run train.py - executes training, validation and prediction accuracy testing of the trained model.
 It saves the trained model in ./keras_model.

 ## Dependencies

 The python code has been written for, and only tested with, python 3.6.

+All python scripts were run from within a virtual environment created with Anaconda3.
+The environment YAML file is included in this repository so that it can be recreated.